On local characterizations of Hida families of Siegel modular forms: Introduction

+\begin{remark} If, instead of the hypothesis \ref{lab:finPN}, we had the stronger assertion that $\Sel_{\mathrm{ur},p}(K,\DD)^\vee=0$, then the arguments of the proof of Theorems \ref{thm:notisos} and \ref{thm:nomore} will allow us to deduce an analog of the Greenberg--Coleman question for Siegel modular forms under Setup \ref{setting:all}, that is, the restriction to $G_{\Q_p}$ of a classical specialization of $\TT$ is decomposable if and only if the corresponding specialization is a stable Yoshida lift. \end{remark}

 \begin{remark} There are two instances of $2$-variable $p$-adic families that are entirely obtained from lower rank groups which we haven't considered: (i) (unstable) Yoshida lifts coming from two Hida families $F$ and $G$, and (ii) automorphic inductions of CM Hilbert modular Hida families.
 In both of these instances, the big image hypotheses \ref{hyp:bigimage} would not hold.
 Keeping in mind Siegel cuspforms that are stable, one could also consider Siegel cuspidal eigenforms coming from lower rank groups via functoriality in the following two cases: (a) as the symmetric cube of a $p$-ordinary elliptic modular form as in \cite{MR2318628}, and (b) as an automorphic induction of a Bianchi modular form as in \cite{MR1213108}.
 However, neither of these cases interpolate appropriately to give $2$-variable $p$-adic families that are entirely obtained from lower rank groups via functoriality. \end{remark}